giltesa/Pmini-Flashcard-Code/README.md

 # PM2040
 An RP2040-based Flash cart for the Pokemon mini handheld.
+The RP2040 acts as the ROM chip of the cart.
 <img src="./assets/image.png" alt="drawing" width="600"/>

+## Software Side
+In order to load a game onto the cartridge, you first have a "convert" a ROM to a UF2 file.

+### Using the Online Patcher
+You can use the [online patcher tool](https://zwenergy.github.io/picoDuckSingleROMPatch/index.html) to patch in a ROM into the ROM-less base UF2 firmware.
+You can find the latest ROM-less base UF2 firmware in the releases tab.
+Maximum ROM file size is currently 524288 bytes.

+### Building a FW from Scratch

+**Requirements:**
+1. Python
+2. CMake
+3. RP2040 C SDK installed and paths set up

+### Steps
+1. Use the bin2c.py script to convert a ROM file to a C-array.
+Usage: `bin2c.py ROMFILE rom.h`.
+Place the genereated `rom.h` file in the root of code directory, beside main.c.
+3. Run `make` in the code directory.
+4. Connect the RP2040-Zero board to the computer while holding down the BOOT button.
+5. Drag and drop the newly generated .uf2 file onto the RP2040-Zero.

 ## Hardware Side
 ### BOM